apache/flink/docs/dev/python/table-api-users-guide/udfs/python_udfs.md

 A user-defined aggregate function (_UDAGG_) maps scalar values of multiple rows to a new scalar value.

-**NOTE:** Currently the general user-defined aggregate function is only supported in the group aggregate operation of the blink stream planner.
-For batch execution or windowed aggregate, it is recommended to use the [Vectorized Aggregate Functions]({% link dev/python/table-api-users-guide/udfs/vectorized_python_udfs.md %}#vectorized-aggregate-functions).
+**NOTE:** Currently the general user-defined aggregate function is only supported in the GroupBy aggregation of the blink planner in streaming mode.
+For batch mode or windowed aggregation, it's currently not supported and it is recommended to use the [Vectorized Aggregate Functions]({% link dev/python/table-api-users-guide/udfs/vectorized_python_udfs.md %}#vectorized-aggregate-functions).

 The behavior of an aggregate function is centered around the concept of an accumulator.
 The _accumulator_ is an intermediate data structure that stores the aggregated values until a final aggregation result is computed.

-For each set of rows that needs to be aggregated, the runtime will create an empty accumulator by calling `create_accumulator()`.
-Subsequently, the `accumulate(...)` method of the function is called for each input row to update the accumulator.
-Currently after each row has been processed, the `get_value(...)` method of the function is called to compute and return the immediate result.
+For each set of rows that need to be aggregated, the runtime will create an empty accumulator by calling `create_accumulator()`.
+Subsequently, the `accumulate(...)` method of the aggregate function will be called for each input row to update the accumulator.
+Currently after each row has been processed, the `get_value(...)` method of the aggregate function will be called to compute the aggregated result.

 The following example illustrates the aggregation process: